bevyengine/rfcs/implementation_details.md

 # Implementation Details
-## Delta Compression
-TBD

-## Interest Management
-TBD

-## RPC
+## `Connection` != `Player`
-RPCs are best for sending global alerts and any gameplay mechanics you explicitly want modeled as request-reply (or one-way) interactions.
-They can be reliable or unreliable.

-TBD

-## Clients are not players...
-I know I've been using the terms somewhat interchangeably, but `Player` and `Connection` should be separate tokens.
-No reason to force one player per connection in the engine API.
+I know I've been using the terms "client" and "player" somewhat interchangeably, but `Connection` and `Player` should be separate tokens.
+There's no benefit in forcing one player per connection.
 Having `Player` be its own thing makes it easier to do stuff like replace leaving players with bots.

 ## "Clock" Synchronization
 Ideally, clients predict ahead by just enough to have their inputs reach the server right before they're needed.
 People often try to have clients estimate the clock time on the server (with some SNTP handshake) and use that to schedule the next simulation step, but that's overly complex.